 “There is actually no comparing IRAs and 401(k)s,” says Joseph Auday, wealth advisor with Steel Peak Wealth Management in Beverly Hills, California, citing the 401(k)’s higher contribution limit and the potential for an employer match.
 “If you’re not taking advantage of your 401(k), you’re missing out.”

 However, other advisers also stress that both plans remain valuable to retirement planning.

 “IRAs and 401(k)s can both provide unique value to an individual’s retirement strategy, with key uses and specific pros and cons worthy of consideration,” says Michael Burke, CFP at Lido Advisors in Southbury, Connecticut.

 Below are nine key ways in which a 401(k) and an IRA differ.
 We’ll also discuss which one may be a better fit for your personal retirement situation.

 1. IRAs are easier to obtain

 While the IRA and 401(k) share many similarities, the IRA is easier to obtain.
 If you have earned income in a given year, then you can contribute to an IRA.
 (And even spouses of workers can set one up without earned income.)
-You can set them up at many financial institutions, including bank and online brokerages.
+You can set them up at many financial institutions, including banks and online brokerages.
 And if you open an IRA online, you can do it in 15 minutes or less.

 That’s not the case with a 401(k) plan, which is created and sponsored by your employer.
 If your employer doesn’t offer the plan, then you simply won’t have the option, though you’ll still have the possibility to open an IRA.